20 min read

 Some offer more capabilities than others.
 Ask your folder-gluer packer manufacturer about their tilting table’s specifications and level of automation.

-Being able to manage a complete row of boxes in one single motion, rather than by batches, is the ultimate tipping point between the manual and semi-auto category.
+Being able to manage a complete row of boxes in one single motion, rather than by limited batches, is the ultimate tipping point between the manual and semi-auto category.

 Knowing that, the integration of case sealing into your packing process is what pushes the needle into the semi-auto category.